Ansible - Change file owner group mode permissions using the file module

 If using the owner parameter and the user account does not exist, "chown failed: failed to look up user username" will be returned.
 For this reason, you may want to use the shell module to first determine if the user account exists.
 The shell module could use the cat command to read the /etc/passwd file or use the id command to determine if the username exists.

-Here is how you would update the owner, group and mode of /tmp/foo.txt using the file module.
+Here is how you would update the owner, group and mode of /tmp/foo.txt.

 - name: update foo.txt owner group mode